Kixunil/btc-rpc-proxy/README.md

 A man page is also generated during build and `--help` option is provided.

+### Systemd integration

+Using socket activation enables you to delay the start of `btc-rpc-proxy` until it's actually needed or start it in parallel with its clients leading to faster boot times.

+Systemd socket activation is configured using `bind_systemd_socket_name` option.
+Setting it to a valid socket name will cause `btc-rpc-proxy` to use systemd socket activation using the socket with the specified socket name.

+This feature is only available for Linux and only if the `systemd` feature is enabled.
+(Enabled by default.)
+Disabling it can decrease compile time and binary size but please keep it enabled if you intend to distribute the binary so that the users can benefit from it.
+Especially in case of packaged software.

 ## Limitations

 * It uses `serde_json`, which allocates during deserialization (`Value`).
 Expect a bit lower performance than without proxy.